batocera-linux/batocera.linux/batocera-Changelog.md

 - PS2 BIOS files should be put in /userdata/bios/ps2
 - Migrated C-Dogs SDL (cdogs) assets to content downloader
 - Migrated Super Mario War (superbroswar) assets to content downloader
-- default pad order now in emulationstation is hardware dependant (so the same at each boot)
+- Default pad order now in emulationstation is hardware dependant (so the same at each boot)
+- Support x86_64 build on systems with x64 cpu but only ia32 UEFI
+- Add wsdd for system discovery in "Network" panel on Windows without legacy SMB1 protocols
+- Send hostname to DHCP server, and allow for dynamically configured hostname from DHCP
+- Streamlined x86_64 Secure Boot support
 ### Updated
 - Retroarch to 1.16.0.3
 - GroovyMAME 0.261 - Switchres 2.002x